stefanspringer1/SwiftXML/README.md

 }
 ```

-As the content is first constructed and then inserted, there no inifinite loop here.
+As the content is first constructed and then inserted, there is no inifinite loop here.

 Wrap an element with another element: